Barney Circle in Southeast Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 guns be fired over me."

 Location.
 38° 52.945′ N, 76° 58.659′ W. Marker is in Southeast Washington in Washington, District of Columbia.
 It is in Barney Circle.
-Marker can be reached from E Street Southeast, 0.1 miles east of Potomac Avenue Southeast, on the right when traveling east.
+It can be reached from E Street Southeast 0.1 miles east of Potomac Avenue Southeast, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1801 E Street Southeast, Washington DC 20003, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), October 29, 2019
+Photographed by Devry Becker Jones (CC0), October 29, 2019

-Photographed By Devry Becker Jones (CC0), October 29, 2019
+Photographed by Devry Becker Jones (CC0), October 29, 2019

-Photographed By Devry Becker Jones (CC0), October 29, 2019
+Photographed by Devry Becker Jones (CC0), October 29, 2019

-Photographed By Devry Becker Jones (CC0), October 29, 2019
+Photographed by Devry Becker Jones (CC0), October 29, 2019